rasteroid/gigaspaces-wiki-jekyll/xap97adm/space-jmx-management.markdown

     - **name** -- the name of the data.
     - **type** - the type or class name of the data.

+# Disabling MBean Creation

+Setting the following will disable the creation of an MBean

+ -Dcom.gs.jmx.enabled=false

 # Getting Space Statistics using the JMX API

 See [example of JMX API usage](/sbp/jmx-space-statistics.html).